sg1004/Minor_Course_Project/README.md

 # Emotion Detection using CNN:

 This project explores the training of machine learning models with varying learning rates and epochs to understand their effect on model performance.
+The model gives the information about emotion detection of already existing fer2013.csv dataset.

 # Features: